Categories

 A cloud cybersecurity expert

 For some time, IT leaders were after all-terrain cybersecurity experts that understood the company’s whole IT ecosystem and could deal with a wide array of cyber threats and vulnerabilities.
-As the digital environment has grown more complex and cyber-attacks more sophisticated, that figure is no longer the ideal gatekeeper.
+Then, as the digital environment has grown more complex and cyber-attacks more sophisticated, that figure is no longer the ideal gatekeeper.
 As it happens with everything else in our economy, specialization is key.

-With more and more companies moving their business-critical operations to the cloud —and with hybrid, public and private cloud models becoming more intertwined— attacks via cloud infrastructure are poised to hit a new high this year.
+Then, with more and more companies moving their business-critical operations to the cloud —and with hybrid, public and private cloud models becoming more intertwined— attacks via cloud infrastructure are poised to hit a new high this year.
 Therefore, it is of vital importance that you look into hiring a cybersecurity expert that is exclusively dedicated to protecting your cloud real estate.

 Also read ou discover our interview: Cybersecurity Career Tips From a Ballerina Turned Pentester